 Mockups hold a distinct position as high-fidelity, static representations of a product, serving as a crucial bridge between initial sketches and final prototypes.
 Unlike wireframes, which act as the blueprint focusing on information architecture and workflow, mockups introduce the visual elements that bring a concept to life.

 Created with software tools, mockups provide a detailed map of the design, incorporating typography, color and brand elements.
+Also, a mockup generator can be used by marketers to tell a compelling brand story and build trust.
 This makes them an invaluable tool in marketing and UX design, offering a tangible example of how the final website, mobile app or desktop software will look.

 The primary use case for mockups is to gather feedback on the visual design and to conduct usability audits.
 They can also be used for client approvals, internal team discussions and to serve as blueprints for developers.